containers/podman/docs/podman.1.md

 Note this is not a volume mount.
 The content of the volumes is copied into container storage, not bind mounted directly from the host.

+When Podman runs in rootless mode, the file `$HOME/.config/containers/mounts.conf` is also used.

 **hook JSON** (`/usr/share/containers/oci/hooks.d/*.json`)

 Each `*.json` file in `/usr/share/containers/oci/hooks.d` configures a hook for Podman containers.
 For more details on the syntax of the JSON files and the semantics of hook injection, see `oci-hooks(5)`.